fgpv-vpgf/rcs/docs/dev/setup.rst

 #.
 Activate the virtual environment ``. bin/activate``
 #.
 If vagrant failed at any point, run ``vagrant destroy`` then repeat the previous steps again
 #.
 Run RCS ``make serve``
 #.
-Go to http://localhost:6101/static/test.html for testing (Note: The port number might be different)
+Go to http://localhost:6101/static/test.html for testing

 Non-Vagrant setup:
 --------------------